-A session store captures session data (user profile information, messages, profiles and themes, preferences etc) that is connected to a user of a service and stored separately from the primary database.
+In a session-oriented application, the application stores all session-related data either in main memory or in a session store—a database that doesn’t lose the data when the application goes down.
+A session store captures session data (user profile information, messages, profiles and themes, preferences, etc.) that is connected to a user of a service and stored separately from the primary database.

-Session stores are not essential for small use cases; however, as soon as your application becomes popular, you will find yourself running into problems with it becoming progressively slower.
+Session stores are not essential for small use cases however, as soon as your application becomes popular and gets busy, user experience can be impacted with poor application response times.
 For a traditional session store to be intelligent, the data store must be able to capture intelligent data that might be calculated, inferred or otherwise not directly supplied by the user of the service.

 Creating a session store microservice backed by the unique features of Redis Enterprise In-Memory database allows for scalable and data-rich patterns that would be otherwise impractical to implement in monolithic architectures.

 To read more about how to implement intelligent session stores using Redis Enterprise download our whitepaper here.